nineisten/QubicRareEvo/README.md

 This proposal advances QUBIC’s mission to drive blockchain innovation and adoption.
 Join us in making RareEvo a milestone for QUBIC’s growth!

 ## Recommendations
-1. **Confirm Supplier Costs**: Verify T-shirt and printing costs with Prima Graphics within 2 days of approval to meet deadlines.
+1. **Confirm Supplier Costs**: Verify T-shirt and printing costs within 2 days of approval to meet deadlines.
 2. **Book Early**: Secure Caesars Palace reservations immediately upon approval to lock in $300/night rate.
 3. **Giveaway Logistics**: Finalize QR code or Quottery-based raffle system within 5 days for secure token distribution.
 4. **Design Alignment**: Ensure all materials highlight Qubic Tickchain, Quottery, and QCap, with designs completed within 5 days to meet the possible 7-day printing turnaround.